lanthale/PhotoSlide/README.md

 - Bookmark files independend where found
 - Export/clipboard bookmarked files
 - Software update: Check for new version of photoslide and download/install it if user wants it
+- View of GPS position information on a OSM map

 ## Missing features